max-berman/quiz-booth/DEVELOPMENT_GUIDE.md

 ### 1. Database Connection

-- The original PostgreSQL database is no longer used in Firebase mode
-- All data is now stored in Firestore (emulated locally)
+- All data is stored in Firestore (emulated locally)
-- The Express server routes are replaced by Firebase Functions
+- Backend functionality is provided by Firebase Functions

 ### 2. Authentication

-- Firebase Authentication is used instead of custom auth
+- Firebase Authentication is used for user management
 - The emulator provides local auth testing
 - User setup is automatic via the `userSetup` function

 ### 3. API Calls

-- Frontend now calls Firebase Functions instead of Express API endpoints
+- Frontend calls Firebase Functions for all backend operations
 - The `use-firebase-functions.ts` hook handles all Firebase Function calls
 - Error handling and authentication are managed by Firebase